powersurge360/trivia_app/README.md

 Use `docker compose run specs` to run specs

 To install new dependencies, rebuild the web image with `docker compose build web`

-⚠️: Tailwind CSS does not work in M1 environments in docker at the moment, they don't provide a binary for arm linux.
-When that changes, this should work.
-In the mean time, you'll have to either run natively or build just the tailwind stuff locally.